 How to Clean a Suede Sofa at Home

 Suede gets dirty and shabby easily and suede furniture will lose its charm and attractiveness if you do not know how to take care of it properly.
-The instructions below will help you to protect your couch and to keep it as clean as brand new without much effort.
+Suede has a bit of a bad reputation for being difficult to maintain.
+The instructions below will show you simple ways to clean suede sofa and to keep it as pristine as brand new without much effort.

 What you have to do first

 Before you start cleaning your suede couch, follow these good practices:

 - Learn more about the suede and read the care instructions on the label;

 - Test the stain solutions over an invisible area to check if it will damage your sofa;

 - Prepare the room where you will clean – open the windows to provide fresh air in it;

 - Use a painter’s respirator mask, if it is necessary;